Consistency of the dynamical high-scale type-I seesaw mechanism: Abstract

 \section{Abstract}

-We analyze the consistency of electroweak breaking within the simplest ``dark matter completions'' of the high-scale type-I seesaw mechanism.
-We derive the full two-loop RGEs of the relevant parameters, including the quartic Higgs self-coupling $\lambda$ of the Standard Model.
-For the simplest type-I seesaw with bare ``right-handed'' neutrino mass terms, we find that with sizeable Yukawa couplings, the Higgs quartic self-coupling $\lambda$ becomes negative much before reaching the seesaw scale.
-For ``large'' Yukawa couplings the type-I seesaw may be inconsistent even as an effective theory.
-We further show that simple extensions of the canonical type-I seesaw involving a viable dark matter candidate can indeed fix this problem rendering the Higgs vacuum stable up to Planck scale.
-We examine two such extensions, the type-I seesaw with spontaneous lepton number violation and the recently proposed scoto-seesaw mechanism.
-Both have better stability properties due to the new scalars required.
+We analyze the consistency of electroweak breaking within the simplest high-scale \SM type-I seesaw mechanism.
+We derive the full two-loop RGEs of the relevant parameters, including the quartic Higgs self-coupling of the Standard Model.
+For the simplest case of bare ``right-handed'' neutrino mass terms we find that, with large Yukawa couplings, the Higgs quartic self-coupling becomes negative much below the seesaw scale, so that the model may be inconsistent even as an effective theory.
+We show, however, that the ``dynamical'' type-I high-scale seesaw with spontaneous lepton number violation has better stability properties.